mohsendj/Hannibal-ADS/README.md

 - Features

 ## Installation
-DAMS is the software component of the HABBIBAL air defense system.
-Simply launch the executable file and follow the instructions to install the software.
-For hardware installation, see the HANNIBAL ADS readme file.
+The hardware installation is shown in figure installation.jpg, while the software installation is presented in the readme file of the DAMS project.

 ## Usage
 After installing the software and hardware, launch the software and click on the administration field to define the configuration.
 The system is now ready for drone detection and tracking.